Parcours Analytics: A Web Analytics Platform

 At a high level, the system looks like this:

 The public entry point is nginx.
 It acts as the reverse proxy for the application and routes requests to the correct internal service.
-Normal dashboard traffic goes to Django, tracking events go to the metrics ingestion API, dashboard data requests go to the dashboard API, and generated browser tracking scripts are served as static JavaScript files.
+Normal dashboard traffic goes to Django, tracking events from the browser go to the metrics ingestion API, dashboard charts make requests to the dashboard API, and generated browser tracking scripts are served as static JavaScript files.

 Django is responsible for the user-facing application.
 It handles user accounts, authentication, web property management, and the dashboard pages.
 When a user adds a new website, Django creates a unique property ID and generates a custom tracking script for that property.
-That script is then served by nginx and installed on the tracked website.
+The user installs the Parcours tracking plug-in on their WordPress site which fetches the Javascript hosted by nginx on each WordPress page load.

 A Python worker runs separately in the background.
-It reads buffered event files, enriches the data, writes raw events into the metrics database, assigns events to sessions, and builds derived records used by the dashboard.
+It wakes up every x minutes to read new .JSON event files, enriches the data, writes raw events into the metrics database, assigns events to sessions, and builds derived records used by the dashboard.
 This includes things like visitor sessions, scroll-depth data, referrer information, device/browser details, country lookup, and content metadata.

 The dashboard API is a second FastAPI service focused only on reporting queries.
 Django renders the authenticated dashboard pages, but the charts and tables call this API for analytics data.
 The dashboard API validates the user’s Django session, checks that the user owns the requested web property, and then queries the metrics database for visitor counts, referrers, devices, countries, landing pages, visitor journeys, and content performance.